fleetdm/fleet/handbook/engineering/README.md

 3. Comment on the GitHub issue and at-mention the PM and anyone listed in the requester field.
 4. If `customer-` labels are applied to the user story, at-mention the [VP of Customer Success](https://fleetdm.com/handbook/customer-success#team).

-### Development and changes to vulnerabilities and/or nvd repositories
+### Development in vulnerabilities and/or nvd repositories
+The [nvd](https://github.com/fleetdm/nvd) and [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories continuously create output files that are downloaded and used by our customers.
-The [nvd](https://github.com/fleetdm/nvd) and [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories run code that is managed in two places:
+They run code that is managed in two places:
 1. The code and workflows in their respective repository.
-2. Code sections in [fleet](https://github.com/fleetdm/fleet) repo.
-These code sections are copied and run by the nvd and vulnerabilities repos.
+2. Code sections in [fleet](https://github.com/fleetdm/fleet) repo which is copied and run by them:
-   Code areas in [fleet](https://github.com/fleetdm/fleet) repo that affect [nvd](https://github.com/fleetdm/nvd) and [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories include:
    a.
 TODO: add code sections.

-The nvd and vulnerabilities repositories continuously create output files in their predefined cadance.
-Therefore, merging PRs into them or into the relevant code sections in fleet repository is effective immedtiately upon merge and is considered released and used by all customers.
-Due to this reason we need a special procedure to include a QA phase before merging.
-(Code merges to other fleet areas go through code review only.
-QA is later done as part of releasing the Fleet server, Fleetd or Fleetd Chrome extention.)
+   b.
+TODO: add code sections.

+The process below ensures that QA is done before any code is effective and running.

-#### Copying code from fleet repo
+#### How nvd and/or vulnerabilities repositories take code from fleet repo
 The repositories will only take tag-based code from the [fleet](https://github.com/fleetdm/fleet) 'main' branch and not the latest code.
 Tags will include PR numbers in them, e.g. VULN_TAG_12345.
-Both repositories are configured to take their specific tag (changing the tag requires a PR).
+Both repositories are configured to be configured with their specific tag (changing the tag for any of the repos requires a PR).

 #### Dev work in fleet repo code area that is copied and run by nvd and/or vulnerabilities repos
 1. Create a new PR into [fleet](https://github.com/fleetdm/fleet) e.g. #12345.
-2. Merge PR into fleet main branch after review and approval.
+2. Merge the PR into fleet main branch after review and approval.
 3. Tag fleet main branch with VULN_TAG_XXXXX (e.g. VULN_TAG_12345).
 4. Fork the relevant repo/s (nvd and/or vulnerabilities) and configure them to use the relevant tag (e.g. VULN_TAG_12345).
 5. Hand over the forked repo/s to QA for testing.
-6. Wait for QA approval (see QA process below).
+6. Wait for QA approval.
-7. After successful QA, change the tag in the [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories (Using a PR).
+7. After successful QA, configure the tag in the operational [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repositories to use the new code.
+(Using a PR).

 #### Dev work in nvd and/or vulnerabilities repo/s
 1. Fork [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities) repo/s.
 2. Create a new PR and merge the new code into them.
 3. Hand over the forked repo/s to QA for testing.
-4. Wait for QA approval (see changes below).
+4. Wait for QA approval.
-5. After successful QA create a PR and merge into [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities).
+5. After successful QA, create a PR and merge the new code into [nvd](https://github.com/fleetdm/nvd) and/or [vulnerabilities](https://github.com/fleetdm/vulnerabilities).

 #### QA process:
-1. Create test servers.
+1. Create the necessary fleet servers for testing.
-2. Route the test servers to the test Repo/s.
+2. Route the fleet test servers to the forked test Repositories (nvd and/or vulnerabilities).
 3. QA → Approve or reject.

 ### Run Fleet locally for QA purposes